vridecoder/assignment/README.md

-# Partitioning problem:
+# Partitioning problem

-## Problem Statement

 An arbitrary list of positive integers of any length and in any order Determine if the list is partitionable or not.
 A partitioned list is one where it can be split into 2 sub-lists with equal sum.
 A sub-list can be any arbitrary (any set of numbers in any order) selection of numbers out of the parent list.

-Enumerate the list of cases to solve to minimize execution time and provide the Order of the algorithm

-Provide code showing the implementation in Python.

 ## Example:
+Enumerate the list of cases to solve to minimize execution time

 ```bash
 List = 1,2,3,4,5,6,7 = Partitionable